How to create a sensitivity label?

 In this section, you define who in your organization has what control over the Sensitivity label.

-- Configure access control: Select
+- Configure access control settings: Select

 Configure access control settings